-- Identifying and addressing legal and ethical issues associated with information security, privacy, and digital rights and identifying how they inform specific IA plans/decisions.
+- Identifying and addressing legal and ethical issues associated with information security, privacy, and digital rights and identifying how they inform specific cybersecurity plans and decisions.

-- Communicating effectively, verbally and in writing, with corporate management on IA-related issues.
+- Communicating effectively, verbally and in writing, with corporate management on cybersecurity-related issues.

-Our MSIA graduates have found career success at a range of companies and government organizations, including:
+Our MS in Cybersecurity graduates have found career success at a range of companies and government organizations, including:

 - EMC Corporation

 - MITRE Corporation